prine/ROBarcodeScanner/README.md

 ## How to use

 The ROBarcodeScannerViewController is a predefined view for the scanning.
 It shows the video and a result label on the bottom of the screen.
-When it detects an accepted barcode it does mark the barcode in the video window with green.
+When it detects an accepted barcode it does mark the barcode in the video window with green border.
+With a tap on the screen the user can confirm that the correct barcode was scanned and the callback is called.

 ![ROBarcodeScanner Example](https://raw.githubusercontent.com/prine/ROBarcodeScanner/master/Screenshot.png)